-Because of the strict requirements on time limits and filing processes against government entities, it is critical that you contact a skilled attorney as quickly as possible.
-The team of Knapp & Roberts is dedicated to making a difference in the lives of our clients.
+Because of the strict requirements on time limits and filing processes against government entities, it is critical that you contact a skilled Phoenix trial attorney as quickly as possible.
+The team at Knapp & Roberts is dedicated to making a difference in the lives of our clients.
 We understand the strict requirements of filing claims against the government and can help you navigate your necessary actions to start your case on time and see it through to the end.

 If you’ve been injured because of a slip and fall accident due to a property owner’s negligence, you shouldn’t have to be responsible for paying your medical bills alone.
 In Arizona, cases involving slip and fall injuries can get compensation for:

 No matter where your accident occurred or the extent of your injuries, we are here to help.
-Our accident attorneys understand just how much havoc one accident can wreak on your life.
+Our Phoenix accident attorneys understand just how much havoc one accident can wreak on your life.
 You deserve help getting back on your feet.
 That’s what your Phoenix slip and fall lawyers are here to do; we handle the legal work so that you can focus on recovery.